smart-home-network-security/signature-extraction/README.md

 ## Features

-This library is a composed of three monolithic scripts that can be used independently.
+This library is composed of three monolithic scripts that can be used independently.
 The scripts are:

 - Read pcap files and extract headers from packets (`packet-translator.py`) ;
 - Merge packets into flows (`stream-identificator.py`) ;
-- Extract the reccuring patterns from the flows (`signature-extractor.py`) ;
+- Extract the recurring patterns from the flows (`signature-extractor.py`) ;
-- Generate profile.yaml files containing the extracted signatures (wip).
+- Generate profile.yaml files containing the extracted signatures (WIP).

 All the scripts can be used as standalone scripts, arguments can be passed to them using the command line.